ddkaiyi/homework3/README.md

 The following **required** functionality is completed:

-* [ ] The title of the card set and some information about it, such as a short description and the total number of cards are displayed
-* [ ] A single card at a time is displayed, only showing one of the components of the information pair
-* [ ] Create a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+[]User Input
+* The user can enter their guess in a box before seeing the flipside of the card
-* [ ] Clicking on the card shows the corresponding component of the information pair
+* Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect [] Moving Multiple Ways in the Card List
+* A back button displayed on the card can be used to return to the previous card in a set sequence
-* [ ] Clicking the next button displays a random new card

-The following **optional** features are implemented:
+* A next button displayed on the card can be used to navigate to the next card in a set sequence The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!